 Depending on the size of your daylily problem, you may be able to dig them out by hand and discard them in plastic bags.
 Make sure to carefully comb the soil of all the little bits of root or tubers and tightly seal the bags you’re using for disposal.
 These plants can easily grow back from sections of root, improper disposal will create a headache for someone else.

-Glyphosate, applied carefully, can be used to destroy daylilies if they’re not close to anything you’d prefer not to kill.
-This non-selective herbicide will destroy anything that it coats, including daylilies and your favorite rose bush, so wait for a calm, hot day to hit the daylily stand.
-Coat the unwanted plants liberally, but don’t allow the glyphosate to drip onto the ground or nearby plants.
+A systemic weed killer, applied carefully, can be used to destroy daylilies if they’re not close to anything you’d prefer not to kill.
+This types of non-selective herbicide will destroy anything that it coats, including daylilies and your favorite rose bush, so wait for a calm, hot day to hit the daylily stand.
+Coat the unwanted plants liberally, but don’t allow the herbicide to drip onto the ground or nearby plants.
 It can take up to two weeks to see results, but if any daylilies still look healthy, respray them at this time.